-The Character Skills Snapshot has been developed by the EMA to provide a standardized online tool for schools to assess the character of their applicants.
+The Character Skills Snapshot was developed by EMA (the makers of the SSAT) to provide a standardized online tool to measure the character skills and situational judgment skills widely valued by independent schools.
 It is intended for students applying to independent schools for grades 6 through 12.
 The Snapshot does not replace other pieces of the application process, such as the interview or recommendation letters.
 It is a supplement designed to enable a more holistic view of the student.
-The Snapshot does not replace the SSAT or ISEE tests.

 Which schools require the Snapshot?